jeenasusankurian/Secure-GSM-Based-Thermal-Monitoring-and-Set-Point-Control-System-/README.md

 - To continuously monitor temperature and relative humidity using the DHT11 sensor.
 - To compare the measured temperature and humidity values with predefined set-points.
-- To store set-points and other configuration parameters in the AT24C256 external EEPROM .
+- To store set-points and other configuration parameters in the AT24C256 external EEPROM.
 - To display real-time temperature and humidity readings on the LCD.
 - To provide SMS-based alerts through the GSM module when the measured values exceed the configured limits.
 - To provide local configuration of system parameters using the 4×4 matrix keypad.
 - To provide secure remote configuration through password-protected SMS commands.
 - To use the LPC2148 on-chip RTC to provide date and time information for alert messages.